 - What Is the Ideal Data Set or Data Point?

-- Does Data Add Value to the Music Industry?
+- Conclusion - Can Data and Intelligence Really Add Value to the Music Industry?

 OpenIntro Statistics, Third Edition by David M. Diez, Christopher D Barr, Mine Cetinkaya-Rundel